sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 PortMaster is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](https://raw.githubusercontent.com/PortsMaster/PortMaster-GUI/refs/heads/main/LICENSE) for details.

-The project code which is not part of PortMaster is also licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The MinUI PortMaster project code is also licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the project [LICENSE](LICENSE) file for more details.

+The files contained in the `lib` and `bin` directories are third-party components and are licensed under their respective licenses and are not part of this project.